fueman6/ML-Project/README.md

 # Laptop Price Prediction using Machine Learning

-Welcome to my Laptop Price Prediction project!
+Welcome to Laptop Price Prediction project!
 My name is Fuad Kemal, and I am a third-year Computer Science student.
-This project is a part of my academic journey, focusing on applying machine learning techniques to predict the prices of laptops based on various features.
+This project is a part of academic journey, focusing on applying machine learning techniques to predict the prices of laptops based on various features.

 ## Project Overview